 All About Neem

-We have included a lot of information on Neem below, if you are interested there are many sources on the internet which go into more detail than we have space for here.
-We also have two books available to purchase in our store
+We've included a lot of information on Neem below to read at your leisure.
+If you're interested, there are many sources on the internet which go into more detail than we have space for here.
+We also have two books available to purchase in our store.